An Emotional Wellness and BPD Blog

 I’m Audrey Harper.
 I run BPD Beautiful—an emotional wellness and BPD Blog.
-I’m a 30 something mom of a tween and the daughter of a narcissistic mother.
+I’m a 30 something mom of a pre-teen and the daughter of a narcissistic parent.
 I also have borderline personality disorder.
 You can read my full story here (link is currently broken as page undergoes edits).

 What is BPD / EUPD?

 According to the UK based mental health provider Priory Group, borderline personality disorder (BPD) or emotionally unstable personality disorder (EUPD) is, “[a] condition [that] typically causes individuals to experience intense and fluctuating emotions [that] can last anywhere from a few hours to several days [..]
 These emotions can range from extreme happiness, euphoria and self-belief, to crushing feelings of sadness and worthlessness later [that] same day.”

 BPD is environmentally induced, a trigger typically takes place when there’s real or perceived abandonment or rejection which results in a BPD episode.
 People with BPD do not choose to behave this way and without proper treatment, their emotions and distorted thoughts are very hard to control or challenge especially in the midst of an episode.

 - Frantic attempts to avoid real or perceived abandonment / rejection